-CRSPIA supports the mission of California State Parks, Cuyamaca Rancho State park and Palomar Mountain State Park through educational and interpretive activities to enhance the experience of visitors.
+The mission of CRSPIA is to support California State Parks, including Cuyamaca Rancho State Park by providing educational and interpretive activities as well as funding exhibits, building improvements, trails and our volunteers who patrol the trails to enhance the experience of our visitors.

 For Immediate Release